Lights, Camera, Action!

 Blenheim Palace has been used for so many movies, we don’t have space to list them all but some notable recent ones include the BFG, the latest James Bond, Spectre, A Little Chaos and Mission: Impossible – Rogue Nation.
 Take the Lights, Camera, Action film trail and go behind the scenes of your favourite films.

 The atmospheric cloisters of Gloucester Cathedral have been used for many scenes in the Harry Potter films.
-You can even book a special “Pottering Around the Cathedral” tour on 26 and 27 October to see the film locations and learn how the cathedral was transformed.

 ...and so many more!